 Want to find out what other factors can lead to high A1C?
 Let’s explore what the A1C test measures, what lifestyle factors can lead to elevated levels, and what you can do if your A1C is high.

-What is the A1C Test Measuring?
+What Does The A1C Test Measure?

 Any sugar that enters your bloodstream attaches itself to the hemoglobin on your red blood cells.
 Hemoglobin is the oxygen-rich protein found in red blood cells.
 It’s oxygen-rich because it’s in charge of moving oxygen from your lungs to other tissues in the body.